-Collections Standards Foundational Literacy PK.FL.PA.2 Demonstrate increasing understanding of spoken words, syllables, and sounds (phoneme) through oral language and with guidance and support. e.
+Collections Standards PK.FL.PA.2 Demonstrate increasing understanding of spoken words, syllables, and sounds (phoneme) through oral language and with guidance and support. e.
 Identify whether or not two words begin or end with the same sound.
-Or PK.FL.WC.4 Know and apply grade-level phonics and word analysis skills when Literacy encoding words; write legibly. b.
+Foundational or Literacy PK.FL.WC.4 Know and apply grade-level phonics and word analysis skills when encoding words; write legibly.
+Paging to a grint the adjustice thing features of letter features (single disease). b.
 Begin to print the distinctive features of letter forms (circle, line, diagonal, crossed lines, etc.).

-• PK.RL.KID.3 With prompting and support, orally identify characters, setting, and events from a familiar story (narrative text).
-Reading PK.RI.KID.2 With prompting and support, orally identify the main topic and retell key details of texts, discussions, and activities (informational text).
+PK.RL.KID.3 With prompting and support, orally identify characters, setting, and events from a familiar story (narrative text). or Reading PK.RI.KID.2 With prompting and support, orally identify the main topic and retell key details of texts, discussions, and activities (informational text).